Ten Mile Drive Newport: Ocean & Mansion Views

 Ocean views along the drive

 This drive only takes about 20 minutes, and is worth doing if you need to fill up some time.
 It doesn’t cost anything and you will get to see a little bit of history and take a few nice pictures by the ocean.
-However, don’t expect any breathtaking views.
-If you are looking for amazing scenery, take a leisurely 3.5 mile stroll along CliffWalk, which features fantastic the most amazing coastal and mansion scenery in the area.
+However, don’t expect any jaw dropping views.
+If you are looking for amazing scenery, take a leisurely 3.5 mile stroll along CliffWalk, which features the most amazing coastal and mansion scenery in the area.

 Afterwards, you can enjoy a waterfront lunch or dinner on historic Thames Street, the oldest continuously used street in the state of Rhode Island.
-This bustling street, located parallel to the water, is loaded with restaurants and shops.
+This bustling street, located parallel to the water, is loaded with local restaurants and shops.

-Recommended Attractions & Restaurants in the area
+Recommended Attractions & Restaurants in Newport

 Mama Luisa’s Ristorante Italiano

-I highly recommend Mama Luisa’s Italian Restaurant, which is a delicious authentic Italian restaurant with historic charm.
+I highly recommend Mama Luisa’s Italian Restaurant, which is a delicious authentic Italian restaurant oozing with historic charm.
 The dining room features home style Italian décor in an elegant setting.
 I loved the cozy, romantic atmosphere.
 I highly recommend the Butternut Squash Ravioli.

 Jane Pickens Theater